Skip to main content

 There are reasons why most of my essays tend to be celebratory rather than critical.
 Yes, I indulge in the occasional rant because that’s also a part of healthy film criticism, but I don’t like to drink from that well too often.
 A part of this is that I simply prefer to add more excitement into the world, but a part of that is also just the nature of writing hate-pieces.
 No one ever talks about this, but criticism is actually really hard to write, or rather hard to write well, for the same reason it is so easy to consume: cynicism doesn’t have to work as hard.

-Pointing out a flaw in something puts you above the thing you are critiquing.
-It assumes you know more, and that’s a really appealing place to be.
+Pointing out a flaw in something puts you above the thing you are critiquing, and that’s a really appealing place to be.
 We don’t question hate or skepticism the way we question enthusiasm.
 As a result, fallacies go unchallenged, cynicism becomes the default, and cheap rhetoric runs rampant.

 So I guess you could say that much in the same way that society in the Jurassic World films has lost touch with a childlike wonder that gives them reverence for dinosaurs, our society is losing touch with the thing that makes movies so engaging.